Yano789/obsidian_notes/Classes/Elements of Software Construction/JavaScript/JavaScript.md

 a language designed to run in the browser to handle user interaction with document components

 ## Simple Example

+This is an HTML document that contains a *script* element.
 ```html
 <!DOCTYPE html>
 <html>